Did you know that you can make your own fabric printing inks with things you’ll find in the nature? 😀

 I used a fork and a heart-shaped cookie cutter as stamps.
 But you can also use other stamps such as wood block stamps.

--> Tutorial: How To Make India Ink/ Edwardian Mascara With Gum Arabic
+Related: How To Make India Ink Or Edwardian Mascara With Gum Arabic

 Let the fabric dry overnight after printing.
-Then wash it with soap and water.
+Then wash the printed fabric with soap and water.

 Washing and ironing might change the color, because some natural printing inks are ph-sensitive and heat-sensitive.

-I washed all the printed fabric with castille soap and 60°C hot water.
+I washed all the natural printed fabrics with castille soap and 60°C hot water.

-Natural fabric printing inks will bleed during the first wash.
+Don’t worry, natural fabric printing inks will bleed during the first wash, just like synthetic fabric dyes.

 After the first wash, you can wash your natural printed fabrics with similar colored clothes in the washing machine.